-It uses modern data warehousing architectural approaches like columnar storage, data compression, and zone mapping to reduce the amount of I/O that is needed to perform queries and can offer significantly better performance than an OLTP data warehouse optimised for the same use case.
+It uses modern Data Warehousing Architectural approaches like Columnar Storage, Data Compression, and Zone Mapping to reduce the amount of I/O that is needed to perform queries and can offer significantly better performance than an OLTP Data Warehouse optimized for the same use case.

 History of AWS Redshift

-Launched in February 2013, Redshift is one of the fastest growing services in the AWS ecosystem.
-AWS took PostgreSQL and packaged that with OLAP, MPP, and Columnar storage.
-It also works with all the AWS dependent services such as:
+AWS took an older version of PostgreSQL and packaged that with OLAP, MPP, and Columnar Storage.
+It also works with all the AWS-dependent services such as:

 - Amazon S3